atulguptag/Google-Cloud-Challenge-Labs-Soluitons/Cloud Functions 3 Ways Challenge Lab.md

   --trigger-location $REGION \
   --max-instances 2
 ```

+`Note: If you get permissions error, please wait a few minutes and try the deployment again.
+It takes a few minutes for the APIs to be enabled.`

 ## Task 3.
 Create and deploy a HTTP function (2nd gen) with minimum instances